Little Amal: Political response to The Walk

 The Guardian said, "From being pelted with stones in Greece to receiving a papal welcome in Rome, the giant girl's migrant trek from Syria to Manchester provoked powerful responses".
 Producer David Lan said, "If I was to say to you we had nothing but warmth and support along the journey, it would not be true ... but what Little Amal seems to do is take the experience of people who are quite brutally marginalised and put it in the centre.
 This is about goodwill.
 It is an opportunity for people to be sympathetic and imagine what it would be like to be her."
 Meanwhile, in Greece the local councillors did not allow the Little Amal puppet, as a representation of a Muslim child, to visit the Greek Orthodox monasteries of Meteora – however the people of a nearby town showed support.
 In Larissa, right-wing protestors threw stones at Little Amal, hitting also some of the 300 children who had made and brought their own puppets to The Walk.
-On the other hand, artistic director Zaubi said, "The positives have outweighed the negatives ...
+On the other hand, artistic director Zuabi said, "The positives have outweighed the negatives ...
 We have seen a lot of generosity.
 We're doing this project to celebrate our shared humanity ...
 People are flocking to see her".